Topological expansion of unitary integrals and maps: Introduction

-In that case, our sums of maps are related to the triple Hurwitz numbers, which count ramified coverings of the sphere with at most three nonsimple ramification points.
-We thus generalize the link between the (double) Hurwitz numbers and the HCIZ integral, which had already been studied in \cite{goulden_monotone_2014}.
-See also \cite{collins_tensor_2020} for a study of the HCIZ integral in the tensor setting.
+where $B_{i}^{N}$ and $C^{N}_{i}$ for $i = 1, \ldots, m$ are square $N \times N$ matrices.
+This is the case of the HCIZ integral in particular.
+In that case, our sums of maps are related to the triple monotine Hurwitz numbers, which count some ramified coverings of the sphere with at most three nonsimple ramification points.
+We thus generalize the link between the (double) monotone Hurwitz numbers and the HCIZ integral, which had already been studied in \cite{goulden_monotone_2014}.
+See also \cite{collins_tensor_2023} for a study of the HCIZ integral in the tensor setting.

 In Section \ref{sec:Weingarten}, we give definitions and recall important consequences of the Weingarten calculus.
 In Section \ref{sec:maps}, we introduce the maps of unitary types and show that they describe the topological expansion of cumulants with respect to the Haar mesure.
 When the polynomial are alternated, these maps are related to the triple Hurwitz numbers.
 In Section \ref{sec:induction}, we give a decomposition of maps of unitary type and deduce induction relations on sums of maps of a given genus and with prescribed vertices, in the spirit of the work of Tutte \cite{tutte_enumeration_1968}.
 In Section \ref{sec:dyson-schw-equat}, we study the Dyson-Schwinger equation and give the proof of the main result.